Looking For Shakespeare will not be running summer 2022.

-Looking for Shakespeare is seeking neuro/psychodiverse actors, movers, and musicians to join the inclusive ensemble of our production.
+Looking for Shakespeare is seeking young actors to join the inclusive ensemble of our production.
 Offering individualized support and a trained staff, the LFS program aims to advance essential skills and spotlight the natural aptitudes of each performer.
 This exciting new model will provide a rewarding, collaborative experience for participants of all abilities, gender identities, and/or racial, ethnic, or national backgrounds.
 As part of the program, participants will have access to NYU online student resources and will receive training in Shakespeare analysis, acting for the camera, and virtual theatre production.

-May 1, 2020 (Rolling Admission)
+May 17, 2021 (Rolling Admission)

 $55 (Non-Refundable Application Fee)

 Scholarships and Financial Aid Available